8051Enthusiast/delsum/README.md

 apt-get install libgmp-dev libgf2x-dev libntl-dev
 ```

-You can also compile them yourselves, see (here)[https://shoup.net/ntl/doc/tour-gf2x.html].
+You can also compile them yourselves, see [here](https://shoup.net/ntl/doc/tour-gf2x.html).
+This will generally make the fastest binary,
+as instruction set extensions can be used and there is also the possible of tuning the algorithm parameters.

 If you have `cargo` installed, it should then be possible to compile this in the project directory root with
 ```